Why should I trade Futures?

 Why do Futures prices differ from the spot prices?

 In mature financial markets, this price difference is determined by technical factors such as interest rate differentials, dividends or storage costs.
 In the case of bitcoin and other digital assets, the price difference is mostly driven by supply and demand imbalances.
-For instance, bitcoin Futures have generally traded at a premium to the spot price in the past.
-This indicates that there is a high demand to buy bitcoin on a leveraged basis.

 Who is my counterparty?